nugget/python-insteonplm/README.md

 This is a Python package to interface with an Insteon Modem.
-It has been tested to work with most USB or RS-232 serial based devices such as the [2413U], [2412S], and [2448A7].
+It has been tested to work with most USB or RS-232 serial based devices such as the [2413U], [2412S], [2448A7] and Hub models [2242] and [2245].
 Other models have not been tested but the underlying protocol has not changed much over time so it would not be surprising if it worked with a number of other models.
 If you find success with something, please let us know.

-Work on the Hub is underway but if you are looking for a library to work with the emulated PLM offered by an INSTEON [Hub] like the 2245 you might be able to use the [insteonlocal] package.

-This **insteonplm** package was created primarily to support an INSTEON PLM platform for the [Home Assistant] automation platform but it is structured to be general-purpose and should be usable for other applications as well.
+This **insteonplm** package was created primarily to support an INSTEON platform for the [Home Assistant] automation platform but it is structured to be general-purpose and should be usable for other applications as well.